s-r-x/bull-monitor/packages/express/README.md

 // import { BullMQAdapter } from "@bull-monitor/root/dist/bullmq-adapter";
 import Express from 'express';
 import Queue from 'bull';
+// for Redis adapter
+import KeyvRedis from '@keyv/redis';
+// import Redis from 'ioredis';
+// for Memcache adapter
+// import KeyvMemcache from '@keyv/memcache';

 (async () => {
   const app = Express();
+  // manually create a storage adapter instance const keyvRedis = new KeyvRedis('redis://user:pass@localhost:6379');
+  // Or reuse a previous Redis instance
+  // const redis = new Redis('redis://user:pass@localhost:6379');
+  // const keyvRedis = new KeyvRedis(redis);
+  // for Memcache
+  // const memcache = new KeyvMemcache('user:pass@localhost:11211');
   const monitor = new BullMonitorExpress({
     queues: [
       new BullAdapter(new Queue('1', 'REDIS_URI')),